 Pronounced a “real talent” by the Wall Street Journal, pianist Andrea Lam is earning consistent acclaim as a soloist, recitalist, and chamber musician for her “great style and thrilling virtuosity” (Sydney Morning Herald).
 A frequent guest at US venues such as New York’s Carnegie Hall and Lincoln Center to Australia’s Sydney Opera House, Andrea’s performances are noted internationally for her “melting lyricism, filigree touch and spirited eloquence” (The Australian).

-A regular guest of festivals such as Musica Viva’s Huntington Estate and Sydney Festival in Australia, and the Yellow Barn, Skaneateles, Norfolk, and Great Lakes Chamber Music Festival in America, she has collaborated with artists including the Takacs Quartet, Ani Kavafian, and the Australian String Quartet.
+A regular guest of festivals such as Musica Viva’s Huntington Estate and Sydney Festival in Australia, and the Yellow Barn, Skaneateles, Norfolk, and Great Lakes Chamber Music Festival in America, and the Orford Festival in Canada, she has collaborated with artists including the Takacs Quartet, Ani Kavafian, Misha Amory, and the Australian String Quartet.
+She has given masterclasses at Duke University, Vanderbilt University, Columbia University, Texas State University, and in San Miguel de Allende.

 A keen chamber musician, Andrea is also pianist of the Claremont Trio with violinist Emily Bruskin and cellist Julia Bruskin.
 Described by Strad Magazine as “one of America’s finest young chamber groups”, their recently released Beethoven disc for Bridge has received universal acclaim.
 Deeply committed to commissioning composers of their generation, they have premiered works by Sean Shepherd, Helen Grime, Gabriela Lena Frank, and Judd Greenstein.